 This is a department where both platforms offer a lot!
 And, interestingly enough, they both have around 700+ email templates for you to choose from.

-That being said, AWeber’s templates seem to be a bit outdated compared to SendinBlue’s.
+That being said, AWeber’s templates seem to be a bit outdated compared to Brevo’s.
 Or at least the ones presented at the top of the list haven’t been that impressive:

 Both companies claim that their templates are ready for mobile, which is great!

-The user interfaces with either SendinBlue vs AWeber are functional and don’t hide any crucial features or settings.
+When we compare the user interface of Brevo vs AWeber, we can see that they are both functional and don’t hide any crucial features or settings.

 Here’s the main dashboard: